MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/government/auditor.md

 # Auditor

 Auditors are responsible for delivering audit reports on government departments and towns.
 They assist the Secretary in the administration and auditing of intergovernmental affairs.
-Auditors receive a wage of $15 per 15 minutes and may earn commissions on audits.

 ![Image](https://cdn.discordapp.com/attachments/838356841217916989/1165960712204583013/2023-10-23_21.30.46.png?ex=6548c088&is=65364b88&hm=a78deaf58e8514431daf51dff420b1216aaf5fed298a27822684cb5043e8ffb5&)